-“As if anxious to reward the watchers, nature has provided unusual north-westerly gales during June and July and I shall be surprised if there is not new arrival on our shores to record after a fierce gale which lashed the seas into fury from the north west on Thursday night of last week.”
+“As if anxious to reward the watchers, nature has provided unusual north-westerly gales during June and July and I shall be surprised if there is not new arrival on our shores to record after a fierce gale which lashed the seas into a fury from the north-west on Thursday night of last week.”

 The first bodies from Arandora Star tragedy came ashore in Mayo at Altdarrig, near Carne Golf Links, early on a drizzly Tuesday morning, July 30, 1940.
-Local men, including three priests, came to the shore after the body seen floating in the surf was recovered by John and Patrick Joseph McAndrew, Binghamstown, and James Cawley and Joseph Lynskey of Cross 12.
+Local men, including three priests, came to the shore after the body seen floating in the surf was recovered by John and Patrick Joseph McAndrew, Binghamton, James Cawley and Joseph Lynskey of Cross.
+12

 He was only one of 13 Italian internees out of over 400 Italian casualties, who would be identified; their graves can be found in seaside cemeteries in Mayo, Sligo and Donegal.

-It was Thursday evening, August 15, 1940, when 19-year-old William Frederick George Chick was retrieved by two local youths Willie Devitt of Annagh, and John Lavelle, along with a farmer, James McAndrew of Annagh, before it drifted on to the jagged rocks.
-McAndrew and Lavelle waded waist deep into the sea; Devitt cooperating with a two-line, and they succeeded in bringing the body to the strand.
+It was Thursday evening, August 15, 1940, when 19-year-old William Frederick George Chick was retrieved by two local youths Willie Devitt of Annagh, and John Lavelle, along with a farmer, James McAndrew of Annagh, before it drifted onto the jagged rocks.
+McAndrew and Lavelle waded waist-deep into the sea; Devitt cooperated with a two-line, and they succeeded in bringing the body to the strand.

 Wearing a British soldier’s uniform, Fred Chick was one of the 93 British soldiers along with the 77 officers who lost their lives on Arandora Star.
-His few possessions included an army service and pay book, a pocket book revealing his mother’s address, 5 Council Houses, Martinstown, Dorchester, Dorset.
+His few possessions included an army service and pay book, a pocketbook revealing his mother’s address, 5 Council Houses, Martinstown, Dorchester, Dorset.
 A member of the Dorsetshire Regiment, he had served in France with the British Expeditionary Force before the Fall of France in June 1940.

 “Nobody has a more unenviable occupation than Mr. Martin Barrett, H.A.O., and S.S.O., Belmullet, who is day and night engaged in the burial of those bodies, On one occasion with the Blacksod Gardai, he procured a boat and had an all-night struggle to recover a floating body off Inniskea islands.
 All the bodies appear to be victims of the Arandora Star disaster.”
 16

-The body was towed to the island by three fishermen, and later Sergeant Johnson, Blacksod, and other Guards, with Mr. Martin Barrett, assistance officer, had it conveyed to Blacksod by motor boat.
+The body was towed to the island by three fishermen, and later Sergeant Johnson, Blacksod, and other Guards, with Martin Barrett, assistance officer, had it conveyed to Blacksod by motorboat.
 A religious medal showed the deceased was a Catholic leading to the assumption he had been an Italian internee on Arandora Star.
 The remains were interred at Fallmore.

-There are many examples of local fishermen and Gardai going above and beyond the call of duty in the risks they took to recover bodies when seas were rough and their little curraghs had to maneouvre close to jagged cliffs.
-To the fore in these recovery tasks were many of the Inishkea natives who had 10 years earlier left their island home for a new life on The Mullet following devastating fishing tragedy of October 28, 1927, which claimed 10 Inishkea fishermen.
+There are many examples of local fishermen and Gardai going above and beyond the call of duty in the risks, they took to recover bodies when seas were rough and their little curraghs had to manoeuvre close to jagged cliffs.
+To the fore in these recoveries were many of the Inishkea natives who had 10 years earlier left their island home for a new life on The Mullet following the devastating fishing tragedy of October 28, 1927, which claimed 10 Inishkea fishermen.

 Pat ‘Rua’ Reilly, who had been born on Inishkea South in 1907 was a survivor of the terrible tragedy that claimed two of his own brothers, Teddy (14) and Sean (22).
-While most of the islanders were settled around Surgeview, Fallmore and Glosh at the southern tip of the Mullet, in 1933, Pat and his younger brother Willie were relocated to Glenlara at the very tip of Erris Head.
+While most of the islanders were settled around Surgeview, Fallmore and Glosh, at the southern tip of the Mullet, in 1933, Pat and his younger brother, Willie, were relocated to Glenlara at the very tip of the peninsula at Erris Head.

-On an unseasonal Tuesday afternoon, August 6, 1940, Erris Head LOP personnel saw a body floating in a rough sea at the base of a cliff some 200 feet high, but the body was washed into a cave and could not be recovered although it had come within about 10 yards of the shore.
+On an unseasonal Tuesday afternoon, July 30, 1940, Erris Head LOP personnel saw a body floating in a rough sea at the base of the 200 feet high cliffs at Glenlara, but the body was washed into a cave and could not be recovered although it had come within about 10 yards of the shore.

-It was only thanks to the great courage and risks taken by Guard Donoghue, Belmullet, with Pat ‘Rua’ Reilly that the remains were finally recovered on Friday morning August 2, 1940.
-As the sea had now calmed, the men set out in a curragh, and entering the mouth of the cave in which the body was floating, their little craft was tossed backward and forward by the action of the swells, and several times disaster was narrowly avoided.
+It was only thanks to the great courage and risks taken by Garda Sergt.
+Burns and Guard Donoghue, Belmullet, with Pat ‘Rua’ Reilly that the remains were finally recovered on Friday morning August 2, 1940.
+As the sea had now calmed, the men set out in a curragh, and entering the mouth of the cave in which the body was floating, their little craft was tossed backwards and forward by the action of the swells, and several times disaster was narrowly avoided.

-They succeeded in getting a rope round the floating body which was hauled to the top by a crowd of volunteers who had come to help.
+They succeeded in getting a rope around the floating body which was hauled to the top by a crowd of volunteers who had come to help.
 A minute search was carried out, but no traces of identification were found.
-It was the body of a man aged about 25 years, fully clothed in a pinstriped black tweed suit and black shoes.
-In the pockets were found a religious medal, a pack of playing cards, and a three-penny piece.
+It was the body of a man aged about 25 years, fully clothed in a pinstriped blue tweed suit and black shoes.
+In the pockets were found a small crucifix, a pack of playing cards, and a three-penny piece.
 He was buried in Termoncarragh.
-He was most likely another one of the unfortunate internees on the ill-fated Arandora Star 17.
+He was most likely another one of the unfortunate Italian internees on the ill-fated Arandora Star.
+17

 So many bodies could not be identified after weeks in the sea.
-In order to help with identifying the bodies of the Italian victims of Arandora Star, four Italians; one of them a Professor of Italian at Trinity College Dublin, visited Belmullet on behalf of Italian Consul in mid-August, staying in Hurst’s Hotel, Ballina,, but subsequent reports suggested that they had little success.
+To help with identifying the bodies of the Italian victims of Arandora Star, four Italians; one of them a professor of Italian at Trinity College Dublin, visited Belmullet on behalf of the Italian Consul in mid-August, staying in Hurst’s Hotel, Ballina, but subsequent reports suggested that they had little success.

 100 Bodies off Inishkea

 Throughout August, the sea continued to give up its frightful harvest of death.
-At Annagh Head, a body, probably another internee, was recovered from a sea cave; a man, aged about 50 years, wearing a blue siege trousers, blue pull-over and black shoes.
-Two shillings and 3 pence in English money was found in his pocket.
+At Annagh Head, a body, probably another internee, was recovered from a sea cave; a man, aged about 50 years, wearing blue siege trousers, a blue pullover and black shoes.
+Two shillings and 3 pence in English money were found in his pocket.
 He was buried in Termoncarragh.

-The remains of Scottish man, John Connolly (21), dressed in full war kit, were recovered on Bank Holiday Monday, August 5, 1940, in the sea off Inishkea Island.
+The remains of a Scottish man, John Connolly (21), dressed in full war kit, were recovered on Bank Holiday Monday, August 5, 1940, in the sea off Inishkea Island.
 A soldier’s service and pay book were found in the pocket of Connolly’s tunic.
 Issued in the name of John Connelly, Army No. 318.740, it gave his occupation previous to enlistment as a crofter.
 His father’s address was given as Rose Lea, Glenmoie Road, Oban, Scotland.
-He had been attached to Lovats Scouts regiment at Huyton Prisoners’ of War Camp, Liverpool.
+He had been attached to the Lovat Scouts regiment at Huyton Prisoner of War Camp, Liverpool.

 On Tuesday, August 6, 1940, at Annagh, an army pay book, found on the body of a 21-year-old Welsh soldier by Garda William Cullen, Belmullet, identified another Arandora Star military guard who found his final resting place in Mayo.

-He was Donald Ernest Vere Domican who had had enlisted in the Welch Regiment 5th Battalion at Hereford on October 18, 1939, shortly after the outbreak of war.
+He was Donald Ernest Vere Domican who had enlisted in the Welch Regiment 5th Battalion at Hereford on October 18, 1939, shortly after the outbreak of war.
 In his pockets were an English half-penny piece, a lead toy soldier, letters and photographs.
-Son of Ernest Robert James and Amelia Domican, of Grangetown, Cardiff, he was buried in Kilcommon Erris Church of Ireland Graveyard, Belmullet, along with 12 of his comrades from Arandora Star.
+Son of Ernest Robert James and Amelia Domican of Grangetown, Cardiff, he was buried in Kilcommon Erris Church of Ireland Graveyard, Belmullet, along with his comrades from Arandora Star.

-Other bodies both army and civilian could not be identified like a body washed up at Cross, Binghamstown.
+Other bodies both army and civilian could not be identified as in the case of a body washed up at Cross, Binghamstown.
 It appeared to be that of a middle-aged man wearing grey flannel pants and a grey overcoat or dressing gown.
 Another body of a soldier washed up at this time had no identification marks or papers.

 Stanley Darnell, a 25-year-old Private in the Royal Army Service Corps, was washed ashore on Friday, August 9, 1940, and he was identified by some papers and two insurance policies in the name of Darnell found on his remains.
-A resident of Surrey, he was picked up near the Inishkea Islands and buried in Fallmore cemetery overlooking the cold and grey North Atlantic where he had spent his final agonising moments.
-He was a son of Edith Caroline Darnell, of Morden Park, Surrey.
+A resident of Surrey, his remains were picked up near the Inishkea Islands and buried in Fallmore cemetery overlooking the cold and grey North Atlantic where he had spent his final agonising moments.
+He was the son of Edith Caroline Darnell, of Morden Park, Surrey.

 Luigi Tapparo’s body was taken home to Bollengo, Italy, for burial after the war by his wife and daughter.
-They stayed in the Imperial Hotel in Ballina and contracted Ballina monumental sculptors Ginty and Sons to carry out the exhumation.
-His headstone, paid for by his family, still stands in the Termoncarragh, the last grave at the southern end of the row of war graves.
-Alongside his headstone, there are a number of unmarked graves, which undoubtedly include the bodies of unidentified Italians recovered in August 1940.
+They stayed in the Imperial Hotel in Ballina and contracted Ballina monumental sculptors Ginty and Sons to carry out the exhumation.18b His headstone, paid for by his family, still stands in the Termoncarragh, the last grave at the southern end of the row of war graves.
+Alongside his headstone, there are several unmarked graves, which undoubtedly include the bodies of unidentified Italians recovered in August 1940.

 “Catholic in case of accident send for priest.”

-On the body of another soldier, who belonged to the Royal Army Service Corps, was found a gold watch and a wallet and a number of documents.
+On the body of another soldier, who belonged to the Royal Army Service Corps, was found a gold watch and a wallet and some documents.
 He was a native of London.
 On his finger, he wore a gold ring.
 Both soldiers were on Arandora Star when torpedoed.